encode/django-rest-framework/docs/api-guide/validators.md

         if value % 2 != 0:
             raise serializers.ValidationError('This field must be an even number.')

-## Class based
+## Class-based

-To write a class based validator, use the `__call__` method.
-Class based validators are useful as they allow you to parameterize and reuse behavior.
+To write a class-based validator, use the `__call__` method.
+Class-based validators are useful as they allow you to parameterize and reuse behavior.

     class MultipleOf(object):
         def __init__(self, base):